-Nilakshi Borgohain writes poetry, short stories, novels, travel pieces, essays and reviews.
-Her extensive travels abroad as well as within the country has greatly shaped her as a writer who can write on the local cultures which occupy an integral part in her works.
+Nilakshi Borgohain‘s favourite ways of celebrating life is gardening, reading and writing poetry, short stories, novels, travel pieces, essays and reviews.
+Her extensive travels abroad as well as within the country has greatly shaped her as a writer who can write credibly on the local cultures which occupy an integral part in her writing.

-Her work has appeared in The Sunday Statesman,(Kolkata, Delhi),The India Perspective (Published by the Ministry of External Affairs), The Contemporary Vibes (Literary journal published from Chandigarh), The Indian Literature (published by Sahitya Akademi, New Delhi), Asia Magazine(Seoul), Namaskar (in-flight magazine of Air India), Jet Wings (In-flight magazine of Jet Airways) and in many more journals and magazines.
+Her work has appeared in The Sunday Statesman,(Kolkata, Delhi),The India Perspective (Published by the Ministry of External Affairs), The Contemporary Vibes (Literary journal published from Chandigarh), The Indian Literature (published by Sahitya Akademi, New Delhi), Asia Magazine(Seoul), Namaskar (in-flight magazine of Air India), Jet Wings (In-flight magazine of Jet Airways) among other literary journals and lifestyle magazines.

 The city was treated to an enthralling event ….it was the theatre festival !
 Such exciting events are a rarity in this city and theatre lovers were delighted at the prospect of getting an opportunity to view a series of plays in the coming week.